pprunty/pprunty.github.io/posts/06-claude.md

 performance, and competitive pricing make it a strong contender in the LLM market.
 As Anthropic continues to innovate and refine its models, Claude is poised to play an increasingly important role in shaping the future of AI interactions.
-While it may not yet have the brand recognition of ChatGPT, Claude's unique features and growing capabilities suggest that it's here to stay.
+While it may not yet have the brand recognition of ChatGPT, Claude's unique features and growing capabilities suggest that it is here to stay.
 As more users discover its benefits, we may see a shift in the AI landscape, with Claude carving out a substantial niche for itself among professionals, developers, and everyday users alike.